 No matter which panel you were leaning toward, the ideal roof pitch is 30 degrees, facing south.
 This is optimal for best solar panel performance.
 However, if your roof faces east and west, panels can be added to both sides to offset the orientation and increase system performance.

 You should also replace, repair, and inspect the covering of the roof.
 Solar panels attach to mounts that attach to the roof, so you want to make sure that you are attaching to a roof that isn’t leaking or one that you’ll need to replace sooner than later.
 This will also cost more in the end as you will need to reinstall the roof after repairs.
 This can also void the manufacturer warranty and put the newly installed solar panels at an additional risk.

 Making these adjustments can be costly, but installing solar panels without double-checking if your roof can handle it will be more of a financial burden.
 Over time, solar panels will help you save money on the electricity bill and energy for the world, so taking this big step requires some preparation.
-If you are in the northwest, you can always contact a roof repair in Portland to help assist with any roof issues or replacements.
+If you are in the northwest, you can always contact a roof repair in Vancouver to help assist with any roof issues or replacements.

 Solar Panel Removal if Roof Replacement is Needed

 Solar panel removal post-installation costs will vary based on the size of the system and the kind of labor involved.
 Because of the extra cost, it is highly recommended to have your roof surveyed by a professional before having solar panels installed.

 The roofing contractor will look for signs such as mildew in specific areas, material wear, any roof weaknesses, and rotting.

 Most solar companies don’t offer roof services, so you’ll need to find a separate company to perform your roof repair.